graphile/migrate/README.md

 ```
 graphile-migrate init

-Initializes a graphile-migrate project by creating a `.gmrc` file.
+Initializes a graphile-migrate project by creating a `.gmrc` file and
+`migrations` folder.

 Options:
   --help    Show help                                                  [boolean]
+  --folder  Use a folder rather than a file for the current migration.
+                                                      [boolean] [default: false]
 ```